 The Melbourne urban area has a similar profile to that of Sydney.
 The local property market overheated during the economic boom years and now those prices are correcting.
 Being a desirable location within the sphere of Melbourne, Mornington Peninsula Shire follows the same pattern.

-House prices in Mornington Peninsula Shire fell by 1.71 percent in the last quarter.
+House prices in Mornington Peninsula Shire fell by 1.71 percent in the 4th quarter of 2019 (compared to Q4 2018).
 Price drops become more pronounced in LGAs that are progressively closer to the centre of Melbourne.
 Frankston City, just to the north of Mornington Peninsula Shire saw house prices fall by 2.2 percent.
 To the north of Frankston City, Kingston City and Greater Dandenong City saw house prices fall by 4.2 percent and 3.94 percent respectively.
 These price changes were achieved through respectable sales volumes:

 - 200 houses in Mornington Peninsula Shire,